Progressive wear of the meniscus, mechanical symptoms and management strategies

 Several factors can contribute to this:

-- THE natural aging of the meniscus,
+- the natural aging of the meniscus,

-- THE repeated microtrauma,
+- repeated microtrauma,

 - activities involving bending, rotating or carrying loads,

-- A biomechanical imbalance of the knee,
+- a biomechanical imbalance of the knee,

-- the presence of early osteoarthritis.
+- the presence of osteoarthritis debutante.

 These injuries often occur during seemingly innocuous everyday activities, such as getting up, squatting, or turning on a support.